 Check out the Booking map below to find a place suitable for your budget and style of travel.

-Two Days in Lake Bled
+Day 2 in Slovenia: Lake Bled

 After your day in Ljubljana head to the picturesque town of Bled for two nights.
 Bled is a small town, that gets crowded very quickly during the summer months.
 So it’s best to visit in the shoulder season or towards the end of summer if you want to enjoy it without feeling overcrowded.